canonical/Ubuntu-Sans-fonts/README.md

 --------------------
 # Build instructions

-It is recommended to use a virtual environment with `pyenv`, since we use specific versions of some dependencies that might be differ from those installed system wide.
+It is recommended to use a virtual environment with `python -m virtualenv`, since we use specific versions of some dependencies that might be differ from those installed system wide.

 Install dependencies
 ```sh